Sundara-Nataraja/adjustchallenge/README.md

-# adjustchallenge

-Framework used : django & django-rest-framework
+# Coding Challenge for Adjust

+Goal : To provide a Single API that allows user to get insights about there app adcampaigns.<br/>
+The API should enable the client to getrequired information using fitering,breakdown and Ordering.

+Technology Stack: Python , django django-rest-framework DB : sqlite

+To start the project : please run dataupload file that pushes the data to database

-The AD campaign Url can be accessed using **<ip>/campaigns/cpi/ <br/>** API could be version also but for assignment ihave not opted it
+The  Url can be accessed through  **<ip>/campaigns/cpi/ <br/>**

   1) Filtering can be applied on **Columnname** via date(=,__gte,__lte,__gt,__lt) , country(=),channel(=),os(=)
       eg: date__lte=2017-06-01